 If you move outside of California, you should cancel your withholding designations for California state income tax.
 ACERA cannot withhold your tax deductions for other states.
-To change your withholding, complete and return the Withholding Certificate for Pension or Annuity Payments Form for the state of California to ACERA.
+To change your withholding, complete and return the Tax Withholding Designation Form (State of California) for the state of California to ACERA.
 Complete the form with an effective date in advance if possible, or, as soon as you have your new address information.

 Send completed forms to ACERA’s mailing address in the blue footer at the bottom of the page.

 A Note About Foreign Addresses

 If you are considering a move outside of the United States and want to avoid the possibility of 30% taxation on your pension, you must make sure you have the following documents on file with ACERA:

 U.S. Certified Birth Certificate, verifying you were born in the United States, or submit a W-9 Form (available through the ACERA website, www.acera.org, or by request from ACERA Member Services)

 Current U.S. Passport (stating U.S. Citizenship)

 If you are a non-Resident Alien, a copy of your green card

 A non-U.S. citizen or non-Resident Alien who will be residing at a non-U.S. address is subject to mandatory federal tax withholding from a U.S. income source at the rate of 30%.
 The IRS requires these individuals to complete and return a W-8BEN Form to ACERA.
 For non-citizens and non-Resident Aliens, a reduced tax rate including a total tax exemption may apply if there is a tax treaty between the non- U.S. resident’s country and the United States.